 The symptoms of flea allergy are similar to environment allergies:

 But the biggest distinguishing factor between environmental allergies and flea allergies is the location and distribution of the itching.
+Look for flea dirt as another telltale sign.

 “Generally, if your dog has fleas, you’re going to see the flea or you’re going to see flea droppings, which looks like black specks,” Dr. Eckholm clarifies.
 “The flea takes a bite of your dog and what you’re seeing is dried-up blood, so if you soak it on a white paper towel, the droppings will turn red.”